Virginia Wines: What to Sip and Serve this Holiday Season

 Virginia has a storied wine history dating back to Thomas Jefferson, who called wine “a necessary of life.”
 He and an Italian viticulturist planted the first vines around Monticello in 1774.
-While harsh winters, various grape diseases, and a little thing called the American Revolution prevented this initial crop from coming to fruition, he remained a staunch proponent of growing local wines and educating the palate, and is known as America’s first wine connoisseur.
+While harsh winters, various grape diseases, and a little thing called the American Revolution prevented this initial crop from coming to fruition, he remained a staunch proponent of growing local wines, like those that can be seen on the best wine tours, and educating the palate, and is known as America’s first wine connoisseur.
 Over two centuries later, Virginia boasts a thriving wine industry that has garnered increasing attention and accolades.

 Autumn is a busy season in the wine world.
 At the vineyards, grape varietals are harvested and fermented, then aged in either oak or stainless steel until ready for the bottle and cellar.
 At wine shops, cooler weather means a shift for many customers from the frosty beers of summer to both red and white wines.
 The holiday season, filled with entertaining and special meals, is an especially popular time to share a bottle of wine with friends and family.
 Not to mention, it’s hard to go wrong with this classic hostess gift.

 When selecting a bottle of wine for a meal or gift, many of us gravitate toward wines from Europe, California or Australia.
 But with the rise of the “locavore” movement, which includes locally sourced meat, dairy and produce, people are also looking to purchase and consume regional wine and beer, and discover some new tastes along the way.
 Microbreweries in our area have gotten a fair bit of attention lately, but have you heard about Virginia wineries?